-How Does Dementia Affect The Skin?
+How Does Dementia Affect the Skin?

 Dementia can cause changes in the skin that can lead to problems with hygiene, infections, and pressure sores.
-The skin may become dry, thin, and bruise easily.
+The skin may become dry, and thin, and bruise easily.
 There may also be changes in sensation, so the person may not feel pain as well.
 This can make it difficult to care for the skin properly.